railsbridge-boston/docs-hardfork/sites/en/installfest/checklist.md

 ### If you're using a virtual machine

 1. Open a command line on your computer.
-  - **On Macs:** In Finder, start Applications > Utilities > Terminal, or find the Terminal application through Spotlight (click the magnifying glass in the top right of the screen and start typing 'Terminal')
+  - **On macOS:** In Finder, start Applications > Utilities > Terminal, or find the Terminal application through Spotlight (click the magnifying glass in the top right of the screen and start typing 'Terminal')
   - **On Windows:** open up **Git Bash** from your desktop or All Programs menu.
 Do not use Power Shell or Command Prompt!
 It doesn't support the ssh command that we need.
   - **On Linux:** press Ctrl + Alt + T or Find Terminal under the Accessories category of your applications menu.